evansibok/express-react-monolith/README.md

 ### Adding our React App using Create-React-App
 1. In the project root folder, run npx create-react-app client.
 If you want create-react-app to strictly use npm for installation you can add this flad --use-npm to the end of your npx command.
-2. In order to for heroku to recognize our app we need to teach it how to run our app.
+2. In order for heroku to recognize our app we need to teach it how to run our app.
 To do that, open your package.json and add this to scripts - `"heroku-postbuild": "cd client && npm i && npm run build"`.
-3.
+3. Next, we want the app's main url to serve our react app and not our server.
+In the server's index.js file, just before the line where we start to use the dependencies, add this line app.use(express.static('client/build')).
+Note, however that this `'client/build'` represents the relative path to where your build static assets are in your react app.